 In a bowl, combine pecans, graham cracker crumbs and butter.
 Mix and then press into bottom of 10 inch springform pan.

 Beat together cream cheese until smooth.
-Add in eggs, sugar, lemon juice and vanilla.
+Add in eggs, sugar, lemon zest and vanilla.
 Beat until combined.

 Spoon filling over crust into pan and bake for 40-45 minutes.
 Don't worry if it cracks in the middle!
 Remove from oven and cool at room temperature for 15 minutes.
 Leave oven on.